GuyPaddock/express-tech/plesk/cloudlinux/php-fpm/README.md

 ## What This Package Does
 After following the instructions in this file, you will find that CageFS is able to properly restrict what files PHP scripts run through PHP-FPM are able to see.
-You should see that CloudLinux hosting limits apply to PHP scripts run through PHP-FPM.
+You should also see that CloudLinux hosting limits apply to PHP scripts run through PHP-FPM.

-PHP selector does not work with this method, but since Plesk 12 provides very user-friendly configuration of PHP settings on a per-site basis, and those settings are compatible with NGINX, this should not be a serious loss.
+**NOTE:** PHP selector does not work with this method, but since Plesk 12 provides very user-friendly configuration of PHP settings on a per-site basis, and those settings are compatible with NGINX, this should not be a serious loss.

 ## Background
 By default, Plesk 12 configures sites to be served up through Apache, and using